iLynette/sheCodes-capstone/README.md

 ## Getting Started

-To get a local copy up and running you just need to have a browser of your choice
+To get a local copy up and running you just need to follow the following steps;

+-Clone this repository with

+git clone https://github.com/iLynette/sheCodes-capstone.git using your terminal or command line.

+-Change to the project directory by entering :

+cd sheCodes-capstone in the terminal.

+-run code . to open it in vscode

+It is a website and It can be opened in any browser.

+It is a mobile-first layout which is also responsive to different screens including desktops and laptops.